-Through June 30, 2016, our efforts have been limited to organizational activities and activities relating to our Public Offering.
+Through September 30, 2016, our efforts have been limited to organizational activities, activities relating to our Public Offering and since the Public Offering, the search for a target business with which to consummate an Initial Business Combination.
 We have neither engaged in any operations nor generated any revenues.
 We have not engaged in any hedging activities since our inception on April 20, 2016.
 We do not expect to engage in any hedging activities with respect to the market risk to which we are exposed.

-The net proceeds of the Public Offering and the sale of the Private Placement Warrants held in the Trust Account will be invested in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+The net proceeds of the Public Offering and the sale of the Private Placement Warrants held in the Trust Account have been invested in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk.